dancer1325/angular-cli/packages/angular_devkit/build_angular/README.md

 * builders
   * if they are executed -- via the Angular CLI & their associated options -> are considered stable
 * programmatic APIs
-  * ⚠️NOT considered officially supported⚠️
+  * ❌️NOT considered officially supported ❌
   * NOT subject to the breaking change -- guarantees of -- SemVer